Compare RDD Method™

-- Day of pre-exams all patients are seen by our "Board Certified" RDD physician for necessary pre-exams to ensure the patient has no serious medical issues and to ensure that the patient is a good candidate for the treatment.
+- All patients are seen by our “Board Certified” RDD physician for necessary pre-exams to make certain the patient has no serious medical issues and to ensure that the patient is a good candidate for the treatment.

-- All patients receive a comprehensive pre-exam; complete physical and complete medical evaluation, extensive blood tests, urinalysis, drug screen, EKG, and other testing if deemed necessary.
+- All patients receive a comprehensive pre-exam including complete physical and medical evaluation, extensive blood tests, urinalysis, drug screen, EKG, and other testing if deemed necessary.

 - Anesthesia evaluation is performed prior to the actual detoxification.

-- RDD Center will never mislead a patient by mentioning unwarranted mental conditions and useless tests to impress and fool the average person that does not have the medical knowledge to know the difference.
+- RDD Center never misleads a patient by mentioning unwarranted mental conditions and useless tests to impress and fool the average person that does not have the medical knowledge to know the difference.

-- Some facilities lead the patient to believe that the extreme cost of their program is well worth it because they will receive tests such as Brains Scans, Brain Chemistry Testing and Neurotransmitter Testing, when in fact no such tests are actually performed once the patient arrives.
-The credibility of these tests even if they were performed, is proof they are of no value.
+- Some facilities lead the patient to believe that the extreme cost of their program is well worth it because they receive tests such as Brains Scans, Brain Chemistry Testing and Neurotransmitter Testing when in fact no such tests are actually performed once the patient arrives.
+These tests have no credibility even if they are performed and are of no value.